 Without adequate training, their fierce protectiveness can lean toward aggression and this has to be controlled early if you want a suitable family dog.

 The Lagotto Romagnolo is often referred to as the ‘truffle dog’ due to its keen sense of smell and exceptional truffle-hunting abilities.
-This breed, with its distinctive, curly wool-like fur, hails from the Romagna sub-region of Italy.
+This Italian breed of dog, with its distinctive, curly wool-like fur, hails from the Romagna sub-region of Italy.
 While they were initially used as water retrievers and gun dogs, their primary role today is to sniff out the prized fungi.

 Their active and affectionate nature makes them wonderful companions.
 Families that can provide mental stimulation and regular exercise will find a joyful partner in the Lagotto Romagnolo.
 They don’t need a huge amount of exercise, but they do love to be outdoors, sniffing everything they can get their nose into.
 If you love truffles then they are a great companion to take on your foraging too!

 The Mudi, is a rare breed from Hungary.
 It is traditionally a herding dog known for its curly coat and alert demeanour.
 These dogs are versatile, and very useful in a variety of capacities.
 They are often used in roles as hunters, rodent exterminators, herding dogs, and flock guardians.

 Their active nature means they thrive in environments where they can be mentally and physically stimulated.
 Families that enjoy outdoor activities will find a loyal companion in the Mudi.
 But they really come into their own as farm dogs and working dogs, with open space to run and a measure of independence.